hisefath/PythonDjangoWebApp/README.md

 python manage.py runserver
 python manage.py createsuperuser
 ```
-	009. you can now login, in /admin page
+	a. you can now login, in /admin page
-	109. click users to see your users
+	b. click users to see your users
-	209. you can edit info, check current users/groups/etc.
+	c. you can edit info, check current users/groups/etc.
-	309. django doesnt store your actual passwords, it automatically hashes them
+	d. django doesnt store your actual passwords, it automatically hashes them
 10. Create models class in your models.py file in your app directory
-	010. run python manage.py makemigrations
+	a. run python manage.py makemigrations
-	110. this creates a 0001_intial.py file under migrations sub-directory
+	b. this creates a 0001_intial.py file under migrations sub-directory
-	210. to create this table in your database, run
+	c. to create this table in your database, run
 	```
 	python manage.py sqlmigrate blog 0001
 	python manage.py sqlmigrate <appName> <migrationNumber>
 	```
-	310. After you create model class and create your table, run the migrate command
+	d.
+After you create model class and create your table, run the migrate command
 	```
 	python manage.py migrate
 	```
-	410. Migrations are so useful bc they allow us to make changes to our databses even after its created and has existing data in the database
+	e.
+Migrations are so useful bc they allow us to make changes to our databses even after its created and has existing data in the database
-	510. if you wanted to query the database using these models, you can access the shell by running
+	f. if you wanted to query the database using these models, you can access the shell by running
 	```
 	python manage.py shell
 	```
-	610. example commands in the shell
+	g. example commands in the shell
 	```
 	from blog.models import Post
 	from django.contrib.auth.models import User